How to Eat Out and Be Healthy

 If you’re eating pizza, pasta, risotto or a biryani, then you’ll need to do some creative ordering to avoid complete carb overload.

-#7 – Are you a vegan, vegetarian or eating plant-based?
-Remember protein doesn’t mean you have to rely on soy.
-Go for beans, lentils, pulses, nuts or seeds instead.
-Houmous, dahl, bean stews, 3-bean chili, nut roasts are all protein-rich options.
+#7 – Protein doesn’t mean you have to rely on soy if you’re vegan.
+Choose houmous, dahl, bean stews, 3-bean chili, nut roasts for your protein-rich options.

 Choosing vegetarian or vegan options often means you end up eating soy-based products.
 But we all know variety is the spice of life!
 Eating beans, lentils, pulses and nuts gives you more than just protein, they’re a source of fibre and phytonutrients that are great for your heart and digestive health.